syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 ### How to customize Radial Gauge appearance ?

-You can customize the appearance of the Radial Gauge by using the IRadialGaugeRenderer.
+You can customize the appearance of the Radial Gauge by using the `IRadialGaugeRenderer`.

 The following code example illustrates how to achieve customized Radial Gauge.